schriftgestalt/GlyphsSDK/Python Templates/README.md

 		pass
 ```

+You will find more detailed help in the comments of the .py file.
 Then, edit the `.xib` in Xcode and add the .py file by *File > Add Files...* When you are done, and every time the `.xib` file is changed, it has to be compiled to a `.nib` file.
 Do so with this Terminal command:
 `ibtool Path/to/the/.xib --compile Path/to/the/.nib`

 For a quick walkthrough, read: